Glossary¶

 extension to store the content of the screen.

 It is used to write to and read from a micro-SD card.
+It only supports monochrome displays.

 It is also available to print as a table to a serial console, for later reuse as a header file.